Text-conditioned State Space Model For Domain-generalized Change Detection Visual Question Answering: Introduction

-However, so far most, if not all, CDVQA studies have been conducted under the assumption that the training and testing data are drawn from similar distributions \cite{lobry2024visual}.
-This assumption is evidently unrealistic w.r.t~real-world scenarios, where domain shifts between training and testing data are commonly encountered \cite{zhang2021adaptive, zhou2022domain}.
-Such shifts can lead to significant performance degradation during the evaluation and deployment phases.
-Moreover, various types of domain shifts may arise in CDVQA, including visual shift, question shift, and answer shift, among others \cite{huang2025frames}.
+Nevertheless, so far most, if not all, of RSVQA studies have been conducted under the assumption that training and testing data are drawn from similar distributions \cite{lobry2020rsvqa}.
+This widespread assumption is evidently unrealistic, since distribution shifts are commonly encountered \cite{zhou2022domain} (known as \textit{domain shift}), and can lead to significant performance degradations during deployment.
+This issue is especially aggravated in the case of CD and disaster-management, since not only two disasters are ever alike, but CDVQA can involve a wider variety of shifts (e.g.~question and answer shift) \cite{huang2025frames} than other RS tasks (e.g.~geographical shift, sensor shift, etc.).

-Several strategies have been proposed to address domain shift, including Domain Adaptation (DA), Unsupervised Domain Adaptation (UDA), and Domain Generalization (DG).
-In DA settings, it is assumed that labeled data from the target domain are available during training \cite{xu2019open, tuia2016domain, peng2022domain}.
-In UDA scenarios, only unlabeled target domain images are accessible during training \cite{xu2022eyes, marsocci2023geomultitasknet, chen2022unsupervised}.
-However, both DA and UDA rely on the availability of target domain data, which is often impractical in real-world applications where collecting (and annotating) data from the target domain is time-consuming and resource-intensive \cite{zhou2022domain}.
-As a more realistic alternative, \textbf{DG assumes that no data nor labels from the target domain are available} during training \cite{unni2023vqa, zhang2021domain, liang2024single, zhang2023language}.
+Among the multiple strategies that have been proposed to address domain shift, Domain Adaptation (DA) along with its variants (unsupervised, source-free, test-time, etc) has been investigated intensively \cite{peng2022domain}.
+Yet, DA relies on the availability of target domain data, which is often an impractical (and sometimes outright impossible) requirement in real-world applications \cite{zhou2022domain} (e.g.~a company cannot know where its future customers are going to use its solution, or where the next disaster is going to strike, etc.).
+As a more realistic alternative, domain generalization (DG) assumes that neither data nor labels from the target domain are available during training \cite{unni2023vqa, zhang2021domain, liang2024single, zhang2023language} (Table \ref{tab:cdvqa_settings}).
 Under this setting, models are expected to generalize to unseen domains solely based on the knowledge learned from source/training domain(s).